UPS CFO Kurt Kuehn on Bloomberg TV

 Embracing Diversity through the Power of the Law

-Teri McClure, UPS's Senior Vice President of Legal, Compliance, Audit & Public Affairs, General Counsel & Corporate Secretary, spoke about the power of law in creating a multicultural environment and her personal commitment to diversity and inclusion.
+Teri McClure, UPS's Chief Legal, Communications and Compliance Officer, spoke about the power of law in creating a multicultural environment and her personal commitment to diversity and inclusion.

 Delivering a 21st Century Economy: More Trade, Less Debt, New Jobs